day8/re-frame/docs/SubscriptionsCleanup.md

 The [code is here](https://github.com/Day8/re-frame/blob/master/examples/simple/src/simple/core.cljs).

-You'll notice that it does not obey the Rule:  **keep views as dumb as possible**.
+You'll notice that it does not obey the re-frame rule:  **keep views as dumb as possible**.

 A view should never do any computation on input data.
 Its job is just to compute hiccup.
-The subscriptions theyuse should deliver the data already in the right structure, ready for use.
+The subscriptions they use should deliver the data already in the right structure, ready for use.

 ### Just Look